 Message from the Governor General

-Please join your local AFP Chapter in celebrating our community’s philanthropic spirit on National Philanthropy Day by submitting a nomination(s) and attending the AFP Canada South Chapter’s:
+Please join AFP Canada South Chapter in celebrating our community’s philanthropic spirit on National Philanthropy Day by submitting a nomination(s) and attending the Canada South Chapter 20th Celebration.:

-University of Windsor Award for Outstanding Medium/Large Business or Corporation
+University of Windsor Presents Outstanding Business or Corporation – Fortis Group

 Philanthropy is “the love of humankind,” and National Philanthropy Day® (NPD)-November 15-is the day that thousands of people around the world come together to both (1) put that word into action and (2) recognize the change that word has brought to our communities.

 NPD is a celebration of philanthropy-giving, volunteering and charitable engagement-that highlights the accomplishments, large and small, that philanthropy-and all those involved in the philanthropic process-makes to our society and our world.

 National Philanthropy Day® is both an official day and a grassroots movement.
 Every year, since 1986 when President Ronald Reagan first proclaimed November 15th as National Philanthropy Day®, communities across the globe have celebrated by hosting events to recognize activities of donors, volunteers, foundations, leaders, corporations, and others engaged in philanthropy.

 In 2012, the nation of Canada officially recognized NPD permanently, setting a new model for other countries to emulate.
 But NPD is far from just a top-down idea full of formal events.
 NPD is also a grassroots movement to increase public interest and awareness of the importance of philanthropy, as well as knowledge on giving, volunteering and engagement at the charitable level so people can practice EFFECTIVE philanthropy.